-OverviewThe module is for students who can read and write Japanese letters, Hiragana and Katakana, and have very basic knowledge and skills of Japanese.
 The curriculum content is intended to give students some familiarity, at a level comparable to lower A2 level on CEFR, with everyday life, activities and the culture in Japan.
 Topics for listening, speaking, reading and writing will focus on an elementary level of communication skills to explain very simple factual information on personal and very familiar topics such as talking about family, friends, one's house, hometown and university, and expressing past events and activities.
 Basic skills useful to people visiting Japan will be taught including ordering food, making very simple enquiries and asking for locations.
 An introductory level of Japanese culture will be covered such as festivals, geography including major cities and famous places.

 Core textbooks: £30-£80 approximately.

 *Students who took WOLA3040 do not need to purchase two of the three core textbooks for this module as the same ones are used in the module.

 Main assessment methods